moq-wg/moq-transport/draft-lcurley-moq-transport.md

 The client offers the list of the protocol versions it supports; the server MUST reply with one of the versions offered by the client.
 If the server does not support any of the versions offered by the client, or the client receives a server version that it did not offer, the corresponding peer MUST close the connection.

 The SETUP parameters are described in the {{setup-parameters}} section.

+### SETUP Parameters {#setup-parameters}

+Every parameter MUST appear at most once within the SETUP message.
+The peers SHOULD verify that and close the connection if a parameter appears more than once.

+The ROLE parameter is mandatory for the client.
+All of the other parameters are optional.

+#### ROLE parameter {#role}

+The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the MoQTransport connection.
+It has three possible values:

+0x01:

+: Only the client is expected to send objects on the connection.
+This is commonly referred to as *the ingestion case*.

+0x02:

+: Only the server is expected to send objects on the connection.
+This is commonly referred to as *the delivery case*.

+0x03:

+: Both the client and the server are expected to send objects.

+The client MUST send a ROLE parameter with one of the three values specified above.
+The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application.

+#### PATH parameter {#path}

+The PATH parameter (key 0x01) allows the client to specify the path of the MoQ URI when using native QUIC ({{native-quic}}).
+It MUST NOT be used by the server, or when WebTransport is used.
+If the peer receives a PATH parameter from the server, or when WebTransport is used, it MUST close the connection.

+When connecting to a server using a URI with the "moq" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI;
+if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

 ## OBJECT {#message-object}